Investing Investing Basics

 Buffett bought Precision Castparts in 2016 to add to his Berkshire Hathaway portfolio.
 But the decision turned out to be a bust.

-The metal fabrication company looked good to Buffett because of its position in the aerospace industry.
-However, the sector took a hit in 2020 due to the pandemic, which led to the company taking an $11 billion loss.
+Buffett liked the metal fabrication company because of its position in the aerospace industry.
+However, the sector suffered in 2020 due to the pandemic, leading to a $11 billion loss for the company.

 “I paid too much for the company,” Buffett later wrote in a letter to shareholders.
 “No one misled me in any way — I was simply too optimistic about PCC’s normalized profit potential.”